-13.6 PAVEMENT MARKING PAINT - HOLD POINT
+13.5 PAVEMENT MARKING PAINT - HOLD POINT

-Use approved water based white pavement marking paint which:

-- Conforms to APAS AP-S0041/5, and - Is suitable for application by spray equipment, in accordance with Test Method AS/NZS 1580.205.4, to asphalt and bituminous seal road surfaces, and

-Is suitable for use with Type B HR and/or Type D HR drop-on spherical glass beads.
+Use approved water based white pavement marking paint conforming to APAS AP-S0041/5 and suitable for application by spray equipment in accordance with Test Method AS/NZS 1580.205.4 to asphalt and bituminous seal road surfaces and for use with Type B HR and/or Type D HR drop-on spherical glass beads.

 Hold Point - Submit Certificates of Compliance, issued by an accredited testing authority, stating that all paints being used comply with the relevant Australian Standards and/or APAS specifications.

 Pavement marking paint colours: